FC Midtjylland: Stadium

 In 2004, the team moved to a new stadium in Herning with a capacity of 11,432 spectators.
 Midtjylland was the first Danish club to sell the stadium naming rights to a sponsor, resulting in the name "SAS Arena" which has since been changed to MCH Arena.
 The stadium's opening match was on 27 March; it proved to be a success, with Midtjylland beating AB 6–0.
 Five of the goals were scored by Egyptian striker Mohamed Zidan.

-On 22 June 2022, the club started an expansion of MCH Arena that will add a new hospitality lounge and 11 new VIP boxes.
-The expansion will increase the total capacity by 720 seats, taking the capacity from 11,432 to a total of 12,152.
-The expansion is believed to be finished in December 2023.
+On 22 June 2022, the club started an expansion of MCH Arena that would add a new hospitality lounge and 11 new VIP boxes.
+The expansion increased the total capacity by 720 seats, taking the capacity from 11,432 to a total of 12,152.
+The expansion was completed in March 2024.

 Supporters

 Black Wolves is the official fanclub of FC Midtjylland.
 It was founded in the beginning of August 1999, as the official fanclub of Ikast FS 1993 "Yellow Flames" changed their name at an extraordinary general meeting.
 Ultra Boys Midtjylland is the first unofficial faction in Midtjylland, established in 2007 and later renamed Ultras Midtjylland.
 In 2014, Midtjylland got its second unofficial faction, a youth faction called Midtjylland Ungdom.
 As of today, there are three unofficial factions: Zartow, Chaos Crew, and Midtjylland Ungdom.
 Collectively, all FC Midtjylland supporters go under the name of Hedens Drenge.

-Hedens Drenge is currently Midtjylland’s largest fan-based social media account, with a following of around 11,000 on Instagram and Facebook combined.
+Hedens Drenge is currently Midtjylland's largest fan-based social media account, with a following of around 11,000 on Instagram and Facebook combined.

 The club's main rival is Viborg FF.
 This rivalry is often referred to as The Battle of the Heath, The Battle of Hatred, and The Derby of Midtjylland.
 The derby is claimed to be the second biggest in Denmark behind that of FC København and Brøndby IF.